-In addition, in line with the principle of equivalence, the guidelines issued by the German Medical Association (Bundesärztekammer, BÄK) on the substitution-assisted treatment of opiate addicts, revised in 2017, also apply within prisons (Bundesärztekammer, 2017).
+In addition, according to the principle of equivalence, the guidelines issued by the German Medical Association (Bundesaertzekammer, BÄK) on the substitution-assisted treatment of opioid addicts, revised in 2017, also apply within prisons (Bundesärztekammer (BAK), 2017).
 The guidelines apply to all doctors who perform this treatment.
 Under the guidelines, it must be ensured, when patients move to hospital treatment, rehabilitation, imprisonment or another form of inpatient care, that the treatment is provided on a continuous basis.
-Moreover, substitution treatment can also be initiated in individual cases, where warranted, in accordance with ICD 10 F11.21 (opiate dependency, abstinent at present, but in a protected environment - such as a hospital, therapeutic community or prison).
-Where other psychotropic substances are also being used, the underlying cause thereof, such as inadequate dosage or selection of substitution drug or a co-morbid mental or somatic illness, should first be determined and if possible remedied.
+Moreover, substitution treatment can also be initiated in individual cases, where warranted, in accordance with ICD 10 F11.21 (opioid dependency, in remission, but in a protected environment - such as a hospital, therapeutic community or prison).
+Where other psychotropic substances are also being used, the underlying cause thereof, such as inadequate dosage or choice of substitution drug or a co-morbid mental or somatic illness, should first be determined and if possible remedied.
 If this concomitant use jeopardises the substitution treatment, withdrawal of the additional psychotropic substance must be initiated.